SajedNahian/Comatose-Barbarians/README.md

 when im asked to solve for a possible path through a maze with n junctions, the recursive abstraction can find possible paths through a maze with n-1 junctions
 ## base case
 ## English or pseudocode description of algorithm
+First break the maze into nodes or places where you must turn or are given multiple options.
+One of these nodes is the starting node and the other is an end node.

+Begin at the start node.
+Continue down the node until you reach another node meaning you must either turn or are given options on where to go.
+-In the case of the turn only option, move down that node.
+And continue the process described above.
+-In the case of the multiple options, for each option, continue the process described above.

+Once you reach the end node, note the series of nodes you have taken to arrive to the end.
+This series will then be converted back into a solution.
 ## class(es), with fields and methods
 ## version*n* wish list